 Ed and I arrived on a warm autumn morning to the Miami, Florida GEM warehouse.
 After completing our volunteer forms and liability waivers, we donned bright-yellow safety vests and were introduced to our mission.
 Together with other volunteers, we created an assembly line of boxes and filled them with an array of dry goods.
 We were surrounded by rows and rows of shelves stacked up to the ceiling with palates of food, drinks, and toiletries.
 Altogether, we were part of a team of volunteers that numbered around 30 that day.

-Valuable items for those impacted by the hurricane were included in each box.
-Canned foods, electrolyte powders, and juice boxes were packed alongside ground coffee, nutrition bars, and powdered milk.
+Valuable items are included in each box.
+Canned foods, electrolyte powders, and juice boxes are included alongside ground coffee, nutrition bars, and powdered milk.
 In addition, a second assembly line behind us put together Ziploc bags filled with deodorant, razors, toothbrushes, soap, sunscreen, and hygiene products.

 We spent about 4 hours assisting GEM; I wish we could have stayed longer and done more.
-Together with the other volunteers, we packed up 15 palates of ready-to-be-delivered kits that would support about 700 families for 3-5 days.
+We packed 15 palates of ready-to-be-delivered kits that can support about 700 families for 3-5 days.

 As someone who has never been in a position to receive a family necessity kit, I felt intermittent waves of sadness, frustration, and despair for those who had lost so much so quickly.
 Thankfully, I also felt proud of the work that GEM is undertaking and happy to be part of a solution.

 I’m already considering ways The AutoEthnographer can further assist GEM, but for now I will be happy to make a modest donation to support their good work.
 You can donate as well!
 Just follow the SUPPORT GEM button below!